tudows/PLIM/README.md

 * Add custom "*.d.ts".
 * Import baidu weather api, the powerline weather information is from baidu.
 * Add the function to update the powerline's parameter at regular time.

+**2016-05-02**
+* Open the interface of powerline operation parameter entering.
+* Add momently monitor of powerline operation parameter.
+* Add the standard operation parameter of the powerline.

 License